gardener/gardener-extension-provider-gcp/docs/usage/user-managed-egress.md

 ```

 Requirements:
-- `--range` must contain `shoot.spec.networking.nodes` and must not overlap with pods or services CIDRs.
+- `--range` must be inside `shoot.spec.networking.nodes` and must not overlap with pods or services CIDRs.
 - `--secondary-range` name must match `subnetWorkers.podSecondaryRangeName`; its CIDR must **exactly equal** `shoot.spec.networking.pods`.
 - `--stack-type=IPV4_IPV6` and `--ipv6-access-type=EXTERNAL` are required so GCP assigns an external `/64` IPv6 CIDR.